VioPaige/HelixDocs/README.md

             - Bot response:
                 - If welcome message is missing:    Please set a valid welcome message!
                 - Sucess case:                      Succesfully set the welcome channel to <channel> and welcome message to <welcome message>

+        - Verify
+            - Aliases:
+                - robloverify
+                - robloxverify
+            - Arguments:                            <prefix>verify <robloxusername>
+            - Requirements to use:                  none
+            - Usage example:                        !!verify VioPaige
+            - Bot response:
+                - If verified before:               Sucessfully verified as <username>, enjoy your stay!
+                - First time:                       Sucessfully found your roblox account, send a friend request to <botuser>, and then re-run the command.
+                - After friend request:             Sucessfully verified as <username>, enjoy your stay!
+                - Invalid username:                 This username does not exist.

        - Whois
             - Aliases:
                 - userinfo